marc-sturm/Timer/README.md

 ### Building

 The tool depends on the [Qt](http://www.qt.io/) library.
 To build the project, just clone the repository and open the `src/Timer.pro` file in QtCreator.
+After a successful build, the executable and libraries are in the `bin` folder.